 However the National Library does collect electronic publications on a voluntary deposit basis.
 Publishers are very welcome to send in their publications so they can be added to the national collection and be preserved.
 Electronic publications will also be selected for purchase.
 Please note that in some states and territories the Legal Deposit legislation covers electronic publications.

-Due to the volume of material that the National Library of Australia receives on a daily basis your books may take up to 30 working days to be catalogued and processed.
+Due to the large volume of material that the National Library of Australia receives on a daily basis, your books may take up to 30 working days to be catalogued and processed.
 New serial publications may take up to 60 working days.
-We are unable to acknolwedge each serial issue received.

-When a new publication is catalogued and processed a Legal Deposit receipt will be forwarded to the contact address that was provided with the publication.
-The catalogue record will be available to be viewed on the National Library's catalogue and in Trove, the National Library's Internet discovery search engine.
+When a new publication is catalogued and processed, a Legal Deposit receipt is sent to the contact address that was provided with the publication.
+A receipt letter for serial pubilcations is sent only for the first issue received.

 There is no need to register or fill in any forms for Legal Deposit.
 Just post your publication to us at: